croedel/PiInfotainment/README.md

 | Camera        | -           |  Switch to surveillance camera viewer
 | Monitor       | ON, OFF, AUTO | Switch monitor ON or OFF manually or re-set to AUTO mode

-Feel free to make it look nicer by e.g. customizing `stylesheet.css` ;-)
+It also shows some status info from yor Raspi, e.g. which photo is curretly displayed, monitor status, CPU temperature, etc.

-The webserver writes a message into the mosquitto MQTT broker on your Pi which is then again read by the infotainment system.
+The webserver communicates with the infotainment server via the mosquitto MQTT broker on your Pi.

 ### Weather forecast
 RaspiInfotainment enables to show a weather forecast page.
 It uses https://openweathermap.org/ to retrieve the forecast data for your location.